 NTTS has contracted with the Department of Defense (DOD) with a Memorandum of Understanding (MOU) to train at Fort Drum, NY.
 A specially designed CDL training program is conveniently available on base at Fort Drum, NY.
-This CDL training course is available either full–time or part-time for active duty soldiers, transitioning soldiers, and veterans.
-This accelerated 225-hour course is divided into classroom and behind the wheel training.
-In the classroom, the students will be prepared for the CDL A permit including the Hazmat endorsement.
-Behind the wheel training is conducted on a 10-speed transmission to enhance the student’s skill development around the Fort Drum and the Watertown area.
+This CDL training course is available either full–time or part-time for active-duty service members, veterans, and their spouses.
+This accelerated 225-hour course is divided into classroom and behind-the-wheel training.
+In the classroom, the students will be prepared for the CDL A permit.
+Behind-the-wheel training is conducted on a 10-speed transmission to enhance the student’s skill development around the Fort Drum and the Watertown area.

-The full-time program is available for soldiers transitioning out of the military within 180 days and who qualify for the Career Skills Program (CSP).
-This program is full -time, Monday through Friday from 8:00 a.m. – 6:00 p.m. for 5 weeks.
+The full-time program is available for service members transitioning out of the military within 180 days and who qualify for the Career Skills Program (CSP).
+This program is full-time, Monday through Friday from 7:00 a.m. – 5:00 p.m. for 5 weeks.